 - Which elements are your competitors really strong in where you should invest less because there’s really no competitive edge to be gained.

 All of these decisions can impact your brand, marketing, messaging, and ultimately your product or service.
 So it’s really important to understand which Elements of Value you’re focused on and use that to your advantage.

 That’s it for this video on the Elements of Value.
 If you found this helpful, please like the video leave a comment subscribe to the channel.

 If you want some more resources for your business, you can go to mapandfire.com.
-We’ve got articles, free worksheets, and all kinds of other stuff.
+Our Brand Strategy Field Guide has articles, exercises, and all kinds of other stuff.
 So check it out and I will see you next time.